 - Analytical Sensitivity: Delivers precise results at very low concentrations (pg/mL).

-- Multiplexing: Run dozens of parallel immunoassays or molecular assays in one cartridge.
+- Multiplexing: Run dozens of parallel assays in one cartridge.

 - Rapid, simple format: Assays run in minutes in a simple “load-and-go” workflow.